Thiha221220/earth/README.md

 https://zube.io/gp7-2/earth/w/workspace-1/kanban

 ## Overview Outcome of Issues
-Twenty requirements of thirty-two have been implemented.
+Twenty-two requirements of thirty-two have been implemented.

 | No  | Description                                                                                                                                                 | Output Overview                                       |
 |-----|-------------------------------------------------------------------------------------------------------------------------------------------------------------|:------------------------------------------------------|